robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 * Each node contains a pointer field to at least one other node (here *next*).
 This means that much of the space used in linked data structures has to be used for pointers, not data.

 * We need a pointer to the head of the structure, so we know where to access it.

+## List
+The **list** is the simplest linked structure (pseudocode given in the preceding section).
+The three basic operations supported by lists are searching, insertion, and deletion.
+In **doubly-linked lists**, each node points to both its predecessor and successor element.